viveksyngh/kube-sync/README.md

 # Motivation

-While working with kubernetes, all of us might have encountered a situation where applications deployed in new namespace are failing because of missing image pull secret which we forgot to create.
-This tool help us in copying the such secrets or configmap from already existing namespace to a new namespace.
+While working with kubernetes, all of us might have encountered a situation where applications deployed in a new namespace were failing because of missing image pull secret, which we forgot to create.
+This tool help us in copying such secrets or configmaps from already existing namespace to a new namespace.

 # Installation